-At the EU level, the General Food Law Regulation provides the overarching guidance and requirements for food safety in Member States, and it established the European Food Safety Authority to provide scientific analysis of food safety issues.
-The General Food Law Regulation establishes criteria for determining the safety of a food product, requires traceability, and places the onus of compliance with food safety regulations on business operators.
-In January 2006 the EU implemented a new set of food safety regulations called the Hygiene Package to harmonize national regulatory frameworks related to food hygiene across Member States.
+At the EU level, the General Food Law Regulation provides the overarching guidance and requirements for food safety in Member States, and it established the European Food Safety Authority to provide scientific analysis of food safety issues.139 The General Food Law Regulation establishes criteria for determining the safety of a food product, requires traceability, and places the onus of compliance with food safety regulations on business operators.140 In January 2006 the EU implemented a new set of food safety regulations called the Hygiene Package to harmonize national regulatory frameworks related to food hygiene across Member States.141

 The aforementioned EU Guidelines on Food Donation clarify that any activity associated with the redistribution of surplus food must comply with EU rules related to food hygiene that are applicable to all food operators.
-The guidelines also clarify that food redistribution organizations and charities are considered "food business operators" under the General Food Law Regulation, and therefore they must comply with that law and other EU rules related to food safety, including the Hygiene Package.
-The guidelines note requirements that are generally applicable to all food redistribution actors, but they also highlight requirements specifically applicable to certain actors or types of food, such as the hospitality, catering, and food service sectors, or requirements specifically applicable to the redistribution of food of animal origin.
-The guidelines further clarify instances where Member States may derogate from certain food safety rules.
+The guidelines also clarify that food redistribution organizations and charities are considered "food business operators" under the General Food Law Regulation, and therefore they must comply with that law and other EU rules related to food safety, including the Hygiene Package.142 The guidelines note requirements that are generally applicable to all food redistribution actors, but they also highlight requirements specifically applicable to certain actors or types of food, such as the hospitality, catering, and food service sectors, or requirements specifically applicable to the redistribution of food of animal origin.143 The guidelines further clarify instances where Member States may derogate from certain food safety rules.144

-Outside of the EU Guidelines on Food Donation, national laws related to food safety for food redistribution can alleviate concerns of food donors and redistribution actors (such as donating organizations, charities or food banks) trying to identify the procedures relevant to them.
-In countries that do not codify requirements for food safety related to food donation into national law, governmental guidelines on hygiene in the context of food redistribution are useful for food donors and redistribution actors in identifying and understanding the relevant procedures.
+Outside of the EU Guidelines on Food Donation, national laws related to food safety for food redistribution can alleviate concerns of food donors and redistribution actors (such as donating organizations, charities or food banks) trying to identify the procedures relevant to them.145 In countries that do not codify requirements for food safety related to food donation into national law, governmental guidelines on hygiene in the context of food redistribution are useful for food donors and redistribution actors in identifying and understanding the relevant procedures.

-At the Irish government level, the Food Safety Authority of Ireland Act 1998 establishes the Food Safety Authority of Ireland (FSAI) as the body responsible for ensuring that food produced, distributed, and marketed in Ireland meets the highest standards of food safety and hygiene.
-The FSAI is responsible for the promotion of standards of food hygiene and safety throughout the supply chain and places general obligations on all actors throughout food production and distribution.
-The FSAI is responsible for the promotion of standards of food hygiene and safety throughout the supply chain and places general obligations on all actors throughout food production and distribution.
+At the Irish government level, the Food Safety Authority of Ireland Act 1998 establishes the Food Safety Authority of Ireland (FSAI) as the body responsible for ensuring that food produced, distributed, and marketed in Ireland meets the highest standards of food safety and hygiene.146 The FSAI is responsible for the promotion of standards of food hygiene and safety throughout the supply chain and places general obligations on all actors throughout food production and distribution.147

 Food safety in Ireland is regulated under S.I.
-No. 369/2006, the European Communities (Hygiene of Foodstuffs) Regulations 2006, as amended (hereinafter the "Hygiene of Foodstuffs Regulations"), which gives effect to Regulation (EC) No. 852/2004 on the hygiene of foodstuffs.
-The FSAI, which operates under the Minister of Health, enforces the law.
-The Hygiene of Foodstuffs Regulations require food business operators to ensure that all stages of production, processing, and distribution of food under their control comply with the requirements laid out in Regulation (EC) No. 852/2004.
-The Hygiene of Foodstuffs Regulation (EC) No. 852/2004.
+No. 369/2006, the European Communities (Hygiene of Foodstuffs) Regulations 2006, as amended (hereinafter the "Hygiene of Foodstuffs Regulations"), which gives effect to Regulation (EC) No. 852/2004148 on the hygiene of foodstuffs.149 The FSAI, which operates under the Minister of Health, enforces the law.150 The Hygiene of Foodstuffs Regulations require food business operators to ensure that all stages of production, processing, and distribution of food under their control comply with the requirements laid out in Regulation (EC) No. 852/2004.151